Surgical humidification: Open (abdominal) surgery humidification

 During open surgery the surgeon exposes the peritoneal cavity to the ambient air.
 Exposure to ambient air results in evaporation and cooling.
-Current studies have shown that the use of surgical humidification during open abdominal surgery (laparotomy) have warmer core body temperatures and reduced risk of operative hypothermia.
-As with any operation, maintaining patient normothermia is a critical process to prevent surgical site infections, additional respiratory distress and surgical bleeding.
+Current studies have shown that the use of surgical humidification during open abdominal surgery (laparotomy) has warmer core body temperatures and reduced risk of operative hypothermia.
+As with any operation, maintaining patient normothermia is a critical process to prevent surgical site infections, additional respiratory distress, and surgical bleeding.

 Respiratory humidification during surgery

-Anesthesia causes vasodilatation, which increases blood flow to the surface of the body and thus increases heat loss from the body.
+Anesthesia causes vasodilation, which increases blood flow to the surface of the body and thus increases heat loss from the body.
 During anesthesia, blood flow to the surface may maintain skin temperature (which is normally lower than the core temperature), even while the core temperature is falling.
 Barring preventive interventions, hypothermia occurs in more than half of all surgical patients undergoing anesthesia.

-The risk of a loss of body temperature and hypothermia increase with the duration of surgery, especially for surgery that lasts more than one hour.
-Surgical hypothermia, defined as a core temperature below 36.0 °C, is associated with increased risk of infectious and non-infections complications, longer post-operative ICU and overall hospital recovery, and more frequent requirement of transfusions.
-Elderly persons, especially those with lower muscle and body mass are at greater risk of hypothermia.
+The risk of a loss of body temperature and hypothermia increases with the duration of surgery, especially for surgery that lasts more than one hour.
+Surgical hypothermia, defined as a core temperature below 36.0 °C, is associated with increased risk of infectious and non-infectious complications, longer post-operative ICU and overall hospital recovery; and more frequent requirement of transfusions.
+Elderly persons, especially those with lower muscle and body mass, are at greater risk of hypothermia.

 Respiratory humidification during surgery helps maintain body temperature and normal function of the respiratory mucosa.
 In the same way that some animals pant to lose excess body heat, heat is lost through the lungs during mechanical or assisted ventilation.
 Heated humidification of respiratory gases during surgery has been demonstrated to reduce the fall in core body temperature, especially in surgeries lasting longer than one hour.
 The lungs can be insufflated with respiratory gases that are heated to near body temperature and humidified to 90 to 100% relative humidity(RH).
 Normally, air in the lungs is at core body temperature and at close to 100% RH.
-Especially when cold dry gases (such as anhydrous compressed gas from oxygen tanks) are used, it cool and can dry the airway.
+Especially when cold dry gases (such as anhydrous compressed gas from oxygen tanks) are used, it cools and can dry the airway.
 The body then utilizes energy to evaporate sufficient water from the lungs to maintain lung gas temperature and humidity.
 It is generally estimated that 10 percent of the loss of body heat during surgery is from the respiratory tract.
-Especially in open surgery (rather than endoscopic/robotic surgery), respiratory humidification can be used in concert with forced air warming blankets or gowns, warmed IV, and irrigation fluids to prevent hypothermia.
+Especially in open surgery (rather than endoscopic/robotic surgery), respiratory humidification can be used in concert with forced air warming blankets or gowns, warmed IVs, and irrigation fluids to prevent hypothermia.